-(28) The Vice-Chancellor can approve the establishment of a physical memorial for any purpose on the recommendation of the Pro Vice-Chancellor (Engagement and International) and the Deputy Vice-Chancellor, Academic and Research.
+(28) The Vice-Chancellor and President can approve the establishment of a physical memorial for any purpose on the recommendation of the Pro Vice-Chancellor (Engagement and International) and the Deputy Vice-Chancellor, Academic and Research.
 The exceptions are where it includes the naming of physical property or is for a prominent person then the application should be dealt with under the Naming Policy.

 (29) Applications for the establishment of a memorial approved under clauses 27 to 26 must comply with this guideline.